Rouji/blog/content/posts/minifi/index.md

 The normal Choc springs *are* quite a bit longer than the Choc Mini ones, but they do fit, and don't fully compress before the switch bottoms out.
 But *just barely*.
 This does mean, that the switch ends up feeling heavier than the normal Choc blue/pink low force switches, but not by much and they're still *a lot* lighter than the stock Choc Mini 50g springs.

-The actual swapping of the springs wasn't hard, just time consuming.
 ![disassembled switches](switches_disassembled.jpg)
 Took all of them apart, and then put them back together while using the *wrong* springs.
 And 2h later I had low-force Choc Minis!